comentarismo/comentarismoanalytics/readme.md

 # Comentarismo Analytics

 This is the comentarismo Analytics project.

-This project expose HTTP JSON API on /analytics
+* This project expose HTTP JSON APIs
-This endpoint is open for allowing  Cross Domain requests and will accept a payload like the following:
+* All endpoints are open for allowing  Cross Domain requests

+# POST `/analytics` example payload:
 ```
 {
     "browser": {"name": "Chrome", "version": "49.0.2623.112", "major": "49"},